sclaus2/CutCells/README.md

 # CutCells
-a library to compute intersections between mesh cells and implicit functions using marching cubes/tetrahedra algorithms.
+a library to compute intersections between mesh cells and implicit (level set) functions using marching cubes/tetrahedra algorithms.
+The current version supports intervals, triangles and tetrahedra.
+Future versions will include quadrilaterals, hexahedra, pyramids and prisms.
+This library is used as a basis for computing of integrals in immersed boundary methods/cut finite element methods.

 # Installation